Radionuclide: Production and effects

+The radiation from radionuclides generally has a harmful effect on organisms including humans, although low levels of exposure occur naturally.
+The degree of harm depends on the nature and extent of the radiation (alpha, beta, gamma, or neutron), the amount and nature of exposure (close contact, inhalation or ingestion), and the element's biochemical properties (toxicity).
+Increased risk of cancer is unavoidable, and worse cases induce cancer, chronic radiation syndrome or acute radiation syndrome.
+Radionuclides can be used as weapons by the fallout effects of nuclear weapons and by radiological weapons.

+Radionuclides are used in nuclear medicine for both diagnosis and treatment.
+The term “theranostics” (or “theragnostics”) refers to the combination of diagnosis and therapy of a disease within a single medical procedure or technique.
+An imaging tracer made with radionuclides is a radioactive tracer.
+Radionuclide therapy is a form of radiotherapy.
+A pharmaceutical drug made with radionuclides is called a radiopharmaceutical.

+Overview

 Radionuclides occur naturally and are artificially produced in nuclear reactors, cyclotrons, particle accelerators or radionuclide generators.
 There are 735 known radionuclides with half-lives longer than an hour (see list of nuclides); 35 of those are primordial radionuclides whose presence on Earth has persisted from its formation, and another 62 are detectable in nature, continuously produced either as daughter products of primordial radionuclides or by cosmic radiation.
 More than 2400 radionuclides have half-lives less than 60 minutes.
 Most of those are only produced artificially, and have very short half-lives.
 For comparison, there are 251 stable nuclides.